Stelank05/QuizGameV3/README.md

 Anyway, now it's July, and I've gotten to making good progress.<br/>

 <br/>(I've also decided that I can make this in a different, better way, that I'll do after I've finished this version so that I have a basis to work off for that)<br/>
+Unfinished Sections of this README indicate features that are included within the Code already, or will be in the future

 ---